Advisers network

 Leslie Maasdorp

-Leslie Maasdorp is vice president and chief financial officer of the New Development Bank in Shanghai.
-He was managing director and president of Bank of America Merrill Lynch for southern Africa, previously vice chairman of Barclays Capital and Absa Capital.
+Leslie Maasdorp is chief executive of British International Investment, the UK’s development finance institution.
+Previously he was vice president New Development Bank, the Shanghai-based multilateral development bank.
+He was managing director and president of Bank of America Merrill Lynch for southern Africa, and vice chairman of Barclays Capital and Absa Capital.
 He was the first African international advisor to Goldman Sachs International.
-In the South African government after the transition to democracy, he was special advisor to the minister of labour and deputy director general of the Department of Public Enterprises.
+In the South African government after the transition to democracy, he was special adviser to the minister of labour and deputy director general of the Department of Public Enterprises.

 Nicolas Mackel

-Nicolas Mackel is chief executive of Luxembourg for Finance.
-He worked at the Luxembourg Ministry of Foreign Affairs on successive EU treaty negotiations as well as in Brussels and Washington.
+Nicolas Mackel is Luxembourg’s permanent representative to the EU.
+He was chief executive of Luxembourg for Finance for nine years and worked at the Luxembourg Ministry of Foreign Affairs on successive EU treaty negotiations as well as in Brussels and Washington.
 He was consul general in Shanghai and executive director of the Luxembourg Trade and Investment Office focusing on trade and investment relations with China.
-His nine-year leadership at LFF has included building on opportunities in digital transformation and sustainable finance.

 Timothy Massad